 The encouraging results of the Malakit study and the challenge of continuing to work towards the elimination of malaria in the Guiana Shield region open up new perspectives.

-The Malakit strategy, adopted by Suriname’s malaria program as an additional tool in their malaria control arsenal, is currently being deployed on the border between French Guiana and Suriname with the support of the Global Funds.
-Our team will continue to support this transfer and this scientific-institutional partnership with funding from French Guiana Health Regional Agency.
+The Malakit strategy, adopted by Suriname’s malaria program as an additional tool in their malaria control arsenal, has been deployed on the border between French Guiana and Suriname with the support of the Global Funds.
+Malakit is also offered to people traveling to the interior of Guyana.

 You’ll find here our publication in Malaria Journal “From an interventional study to a national scale-up: lessons learned from the Malakit strategy at the French Guiana–Suriname border”.